IAMtheIAM/angular-webpack-nodejs-starter/README.md

 **Important points of consideration**

-* Every time you open the solution, visual studio will execute the `projectlaunch` script because it is bound to the "project open" binding inside the Task Runner Explorer window.
-This script will install all dependencies, remove the version of NodeJS which comes with Visual Studio 2015, delete wwwroot, generate a new webpack bundle which outputs to wwwroot, and launch the webpack-dev-server running on port 4000.
-It is critical that the script properly executes in order to build properly.

-* If you have trouble with NPM build errors, check to see if the `remove-web-tools` task is succeeding.
-There is a folder inside Visual Studio installation directory, located at *%ProgramFiles(x86)%/Microsoft Visual Studio 14.0/Common7/IDE/Extensions/Microsoft/Web Tools/External* which contains prebundled versions of Node, NPM, bower, and a few others.
-These versions are outdated and usually fail to build when executing these scripts.
-The "remove-web-tools" task renames the folder where these programs are contained from "External" to "External_DISABLED" which causes Visual Studio to be unable to revolve the location and forces it to look at the global PATH where your newer versions of Node and NPM are installed.

-* To see what tasks are running or to execute a new task, simply right click on "package.json" (located in the *project* root) and choose "Task Runner Explorer" to see all NPM scripts.
-For the future reference, simply double click any task to execute it.
-(Don't execute any just yet).
-To see what each task does, open package.json normally and go to the "scripts" section.

-* When any project executes, inside Task Runner Explorer there will be a new tab for each task executed.
-It will say (running) in the tab next to the task name currently executing, such as "projectlaunch (running)".
-When the task finishes executing, the word (running) will disappear from the tab, indicated the task has finished.

-* During the "projectlaunch" task, once you get the output message of `[default] Ok, 2.694 sec.` all scripts have finished running and you can begin development.
-However, this script will continue to say "projectlaunch (running)" because the webpack-dev-server does not exit and continues to run.
-The same is true for the `start` task (which is the final task that "projectlaunch" executes anyway); it will keep running.
-This is normal, because the webpack-dev-server continues running on port 4000, and you won't be able to develop locally without it.
-If you accidentally or intentionally need to close the "projectlaunch" task, before you continue developing you will need to execut the `start` script which will fire up the webpack-dev-server again.

 * If you ever need to clean your project folder of any generated files, execute the "clean" task.
 This will remove *"node_modules", "bower_components", "typings", "wwwroot" and "coverage"* from your project directory.